Carry On Doctor is the fifteenth film in the Carry On film series.

 - Shout-Out: When the Cox and Carter man visits Francis Bigger's room, the theme music from Alfred Hitchcock Presents is played.

 - Strapped to an Operating Table: As part of Charlie's vengeance, Dr. Tinkle is strapped to an operating table so that the patients can take their time to operate on him.
 They only let him free when he blurts that Francis has healed up and can leave in the morning.

 - Suggestive Collision: Matron and Kilmore land like this after eavesdropping on a conversation and tipping over once the door they were leaning on is opened.

-- Sustained Misunderstanding: Tinkle tells Chloe that Francis has a week at the most (he meant that Francis could only stay in the hospital for a week), causing him to panic and think he's going to die.
-This causes him to marry Chloe out of impulse despite no liking her, and no one is any the wiser, making for a funny scene where a man from Cox & Carter is measuring Tinkle's bed for the size of rubber sheets and Tinkle wakes up and thinks he's being measured up for a coffin.
-It's not until the end of the film that he realises his mistake and that he's not going to die, though he is still very angry that he married Chloe for nothing.
+- Sustained Misunderstanding: Tinkle tells Chloe that Francis has a week at the most (he meant that Francis could only stay in the hospital for a week), causing him to panic and think he is going to die.
+This causes him to marry Chloe out of impulse despite not liking her, and no one is any the wiser, making for a funny scene where a man from Cox & Carter is measuring Tinkle's bed for the size of rubber sheets and Tinkle wakes up and thinks that he is being measured up for a coffin.
+It is not until the end of the film that he realises his mistake and that he is not going to die, though he is still very angry that he married Chloe for nothing.

 - Take This Job and Shove It: Kilmore more or less references the trope name when he resigns, shouting that they can stick the job in the "Wanted" column.

 - A Taste of Their Own Medicine: The hospital wards club together to get their revenge on Matron and Dr Tinkle.
 Roper is full of fury because he's been prescribed cold baths because of his imaginary "high temperature".